 The Film Society is a fully satisfying theater experience.

-The Film Society plays at the Clurman Theare Theatre Row on Manhattan's mid-town West side through October 26, 2013.
-For more information and tickets, click on live link of title.
+The Film Society plays at the Clurman Theatre on Theatre Row on Manhattan’s mid-town West side through October 26, 2013.